History and Symbolism

 The pineapple is made up of about 200 flowers, the ovaries of each flower turns into a berry then fuses together to make the whole pineapple, once the pineapple is fully developed the hardened scales is what is left of the flowers.
 In the wild a pineapple can live up to 50 years and still maintain its fruit.

-There’s a lot tattoo artists can do with a simple pineapple concept, and with the popularity of pineapple tattoos on the rise there’s a huge amount of quality work being done, we’ve gathered some of the best out there in all styles, colours and sizes.
-If you’re thinking of getting one then check out these creative tattoos for inspiration and ideas.
+Looking for a pineapple tattoo for ideas? there’s a lot tattoo artists can do with a simple pineapple concept, and with the popularity of pineapple tattoos on the rise there’s a huge amount of quality work being done, we’ve gathered some of the best pineapple tattoos out there in all styles, colours and sizes.
+If you’re thinking of getting one then check out these creative pineapple tattoos for inspiration and ideas.

 SMALL AND SIMPLE